leandromoreira/digital_video_introduction/README.md

 * **compacts** energy, making it easy to eliminate spatial redundancy.
 * is **reversible**, a.k.a. you can reverse to pixels.

-> On 2 Feb, 2017, Cintra, R. J. and Bayer, F. M have published their paper [DCT-like Transform for Image Compression Requires 14 Additions Only](https://arxiv.org/abs/1702.00817).
+> On 2 Feb 2017, Cintra, R. J. and Bayer, F. M have published their paper [DCT-like Transform for Image Compression Requires 14 Additions Only](https://arxiv.org/abs/1702.00817).

-Don't worry if you don't understood the benefits from every bullet point, we'll try to make some experiments in order to see the real value from it.
+Don't worry if you didn't understand the benefits from every bullet point, we'll try to make some experiments in order to see the real value from it.

 Let's take the following **block of pixels** (8x8):